ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

     5. Checks 24(Line 113)
     6. LocalIPAddress aaa.bbb.ccc.ddd(Line 131)  change to our machine IP address

-   **Once all the Configurations are done run the freshclam.exe and then run clamd.exe.**
+   **Once all the Configurations are done run the freshclam.exe and then run clamd.exe.
+If required, restart the machine.**

 **Installation at Desktop Machine:**
 ***
 **Zip file:**

    1. User login to the JFROG Binary portal and download the client application ZIP file [mosip-sw-0.*.*.zip].
    2. Once downloaded then unzip the file into a particular location.
 It contains the following folder structure.
       - bin : It contains the client UI and service executable in encrypted format.